Do you need an accountant if you’re self-employed (sole trader)?

 A decent accountant will:

-Some also offer business advice, particularly when you’re first starting out or thinking about going limited.
+Some also offer business advice, particularly for those just starting or considering setting up a limited company.
 And if you ever get an HMRC enquiry or audit, having a professional on your side makes a huge difference.

 In fact, UK SMEs that use accountants report higher revenue and lower stress levels – not just because of better tax efficiency, but because it frees them up to focus on their actual work.